 The Minister of Education in South Africa has openly admitted that the school system in South Africa is in a state of utter crisis.
 The country doesn’t provide an educational system of reasonable quality for all its citizens, and it comes as a surprise that several new initiatives are showing up, such as recently the GED test opt-in.
+So read on to learn more about the Education Crisis in South Africa.

-Upon successful completion of the tests, students will receive the GED diploma, which is considered the equivalent to a regular US High School Diploma.
+Upon successful completion of the tests, students will receive the GED diploma, which is considered the equivalent to a regular U.S. High School Diploma.

 The GED diploma is far cheaper, much faster, and so much easier to obtain than most of South Africa’s available matric options, and it is additionally a perfect quick-fix for those adults who are in need of a secondary education certificate.
+It may well help to turn the African Brain Drain into a Brain Gain.
+Let’s hope for the best.

 The GED diploma is recognized and accepted by the majority of post-secondary educational institutions across the world.
 In South Africa, the GED diploma is recognized by the government’s HESA (Higher Education South Africa) and accepted as the foreign equivalency to a regular high school diploma.
 South Africa’s HESA website states that the GED diploma is a requirement together with an acceptance letter to a properly-accredited US university.